A source for the stories of Noah's flood?

 they hold the universal flood responsible for the deposit of massive

-amounts of sediment in successive layers.
+amounts of sediment in successive layers all over the world.
 This, in turn, solidified to

 produce the layers of rock observed by geologists.